-The Key regulator for the upstream oil and gas industry are the Ministry of Environment and Energy and the Hellenic Hydrocarbons and Energy Resources Management Company ("HEREMA").
+The Key regulators for the upstream oil and gas industry are the Ministry of Environment and Energy (YPEN) and the Hellenic Hydrocarbons and Energy Resources Management Company (HEREMA).

 HEREMA was established by virtue of art.
-145 of L. 4001/2021 and Presidential Decree no. 14/2012 and has, inter alia, specific regulatory and supervisory powers in the upstream hydrocarbons market.
-Furthermore, HEREMA has been transitionally appointed as the competent authority for offshore safety in oil and gas operations in Greece since July 28th, 2016, through Law 4409/2016 and within this framework is currently responsible for specific regulatory functions (as stipulated by art.
-8 of L. 4409/2016).
+145 of L. 4001/2011 and Presidential Decree no. 14/2012 and has undergone a profound transformation since the summer of 2020 by virtue of art.
+131 of L. 4685/2020.
+HEREMA has, inter alia, specific regulatory and supervisory powers in the upstream hydrocarbons market.
+Furthermore, HEREMA has been transitionally appointed as the competent authority for offshore safety in oil and gas operations in Greece since July 28th, 2016, through Law 4409/2016, and within this framework is currently responsible for specific regulatory functions (as stipulated by article 8 of Law 4409/2016).

-The Minister of Environment also plays a key role in the upstream oil and gas industry.
-Besides being competent for defining the areas which shall be disposed for exploration and exploitation activities, the Minister of Environment Energy is also heavily involved in the granting of the concession rights as well as the monitoring of the performance of investors under the concession agreements.
+YPEN also plays a key role in the upstream oil and gas industry.
+Besides being competent for defining the areas which shall be disposed for exploration and exploitation activities, the Minister of Environment and Energy is also heavily involved in the granting of the concession rights as well as the monitoring of the performance of investors under the concession agreements.